Director Gagan Puri creates nostalgia of 80s and 90s with elements prevalent back then but misses to cater to the people of today

 When a comatose aged member (Dolly Ahluwalia) of a family wakes up after 30years, the other ones decide to recreate the era bygone so as to not give her mental stress.
 The family is headed by Sunil (Manu Rishi) who is on verge on getting divorced with his loud Punjabi wife Priya (Mahie Gill).

 Written by Puri himself, the story isn’t connected to reality.
 It is only for entertainment and that’s how it should be watched.
-A family with its share of problems- two kids with their whacky mannerisms, a father who’s agitated at a lot of things, neighbours who happen to be childhood friends but lock horns at petty issues, and some characters that add to the madness.
+A family with its share of problems- two kids with their whacky mannerisms, a father who’s agitated at a lot of things, neighbors who happen to be childhood friends but lock horns at petty issues, and some characters that add to the madness.
 The film gives you all of this in the first 15mins to set the plot up.
 The actual film begins after this.

 The makers have attempted comedy- which they do succeed in to some extent.
 But the overall appeal remains a little far from being convincing.
 The scenes at times get too long and the feel is lost.
 The direction is half hearted and not pin pointed.
 A lot gets swayed while conveying emotions that matter.